180 irregular migrants held across Turkey

 In two separate incidents in Mugla province, 103 more irregular migrants were held by the Turkish Coast Guard.

 Four people in the province were arrested for alleged human smuggling.

 The migrants will be transferred to concerned provincial migration management directorates.

-Turkey has been the main route for refugees trying to cross to Europe, especially since the beginning of the civil war in Syria.
+Turkey has been a main route for irregular migrants trying to cross to Europe, especially since the beginning of the Syrian civil war in 2011.

 *Writing by Ahmet Gencturk in AnkaraAnadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.